oracle/graal/docs/reference-manual/native-image/guides/build-with-reflection.md

 To learn how to build a native executable with the metadata pre-computed in the code, [follow this guide](use-reachability-metadata-repository-gradle.md).

 The example application in this guide uses Java reflection.
 The `native-image` tool only partially detects application elements that are accessed using the Java Reflection API.
-Thus, it requires to be informed about reflectively accessed classes, methods, and fields.
+So, you need to provide it with details about reflectively accessed classes, methods, and fields.
 ## Example with No Configuration

 The following application demonstrates the use of Java reflection.